-Principal Investigator – Lab of Translational Oncology
+Principal Investigator Unit for Translational Research in Oncology (UTRiO)

 A better understanding of cancer initiation/progression on the molecular level will result in the identification of novel oncogenic drivers and tumor suppressors.
 Defining their mode of action will result in 1) improved, specific cancer therapies causing less side-effects and 2) lead to the identification of specific biomarkers necessary for patient stratification and patient tailored medicine.
 Both, specific drugs and biomarkers will allow personalized medicine, treating smaller groups of patients with highly specific drugs targeting aggressive subtypes of cancers.